 The New Haven Judicial District will continue to remain open.
 This Court is located at 235 Church Street, New Haven, CT 06510.
 See directions

-Meriden Court Cases will be heard at New Haven JD Court
+This New Haven CT court is handling cases from Meriden.
+Meriden Court Cases will be heard at New Haven JD Court.

 The Waterbury Superior Court will continue to remain open serving cases from Danbury and Litchfield.